 We’ve tested many different wired and wireless headsets for teaching online, and we’ve managed to round up our personal top five picks:

-Our first pick comes from one of the most renowned manufacturers of computer peripherals — Logitech.
-Their H390 model is an excellent choice when it comes to headsets for teaching online.
+Our first pick comes from one of the most renowned manufacturers of computer peripherals, Logitech.
+Their G Pro X model while designed for gaming is an excellent choice when it comes to headsets for teaching online.

 First of all, we have to mention that this headset model can boast with an incredible audio performance; particularly when we’re talking about clarity.